TaitoUnited/taito-cli/docs/tutorial/15-creating-a-zone.md

 Do not confuse taito zones with cloud provider regions and zones.
 One **taito zone** may use multiple cloud provider regions and zones to achieve high availability and regional resiliency.

-If you want to know more, see [Appendix A: Modern server infrastructure](c-modern-server-infrastructure.md).
+If you want to know more, see [Appendix C: Modern server infrastructure](c-modern-server-infrastructure.md).

 TODO:
 * use some text from the old example.